chiffa/BioFlow/dev_log.rst

     - DONE: revert the change to sparse_sampling in the text documentation of methods
     - DONE: pass the arguments down the pipeline

-    - TODO: move self.entity_2_terms_neo4j_ids.keys() into self.known_UP_ids upon construction, then
+    - DONE: move self.entity_2_terms_neo4j_ids.keys() into self.known_UP_ids upon construction, then
         in all the references

-    - done: upon debug discovered that the UNIPROT/GO parse is currently broken:
+    - DONE: upon debug discovered that the UNIPROT/GO parse is currently broken:
         The borked edges seem to be coming from the BioGRID database
         - DONE: a lot of uniprot node connections and "weak interactions" parse ast GO terms
         - DONE: the proper GO terms are not loading - dangling legacy code